-The event industry is known for having its own language, and event drapery is no different.
-Sometimes we throw around the terms and we forget that not everyone understands what we are talking about.
-To better explain what exactly some of those words that we use every day mean, we decided that it would be a good idea to provide you with a glossary of event drapery terms we use ALL THE TIME.
+Event design has its own language, and event draping is no exception.
+Sometimes we throw around the terms and forget that not everyone knows what we are talking about!
+So, to clear things up, I thought it would be a good idea to provide you with a glossary of event draping terms we use ALL THE TIME.
 Then, the next time you hear us talking about event drapings, such as ceiling treatments, backdrops, or wall masking, you can join in the conversation!

-Tieback – A decorative strip of fabric used to hold event drapery off to the side.
-We use this to create depth on layered backdrops, and also to pull back drapery over doorways.
-Sometimes clients will have their florist add floral to our tiebacks to “tie” everything together!
+Tieback – A decorative strip of fabric used to hold the drape off to the side.
+We use this to create depth on backdrops and also to do entryway draping.
+Sometimes clients will have their florist add flowers to our tiebacks to “tie” everything together!

-Drape Support – We also refer to these as crossbars.
-They are expandable with a hook on each end and attach to the top of the uprights to hold the drape similar to how curtain rods work in your home.
+Drape Support – These are also called crossbars.
+They and expandable and attach to the uprights to hold the drape, similar to how curtain rods work in your home.

-Upright Base – A square piece of metal that acts as the foot for the uprights.
+Base – A flat piece of steel that acts as the feet for the uprights.
 They are HEAVY, and we try to hide them from you when we set up at your event.